 What are the judges looking for?

 Judges are looking for somebody with a really smart idea and a strategic next step that idea can take with a little money.
 Usually, they’ll gravitate toward ideas that have capacity to grow.
-For instance, an idea that could grow to employ 100 people in 10 years usually beats an idea that can only employ me for 10 years.

 What's the deadline?